parisepigenetics/bibs/_cluster/training_230612/training.md

 - In the bar `Connexion à un serveur`, type `sftp://ipop-up.rpbs.univ-paris-diderot.fr/` and press the enter key.
 - Enter your login and password.

-This way, you can modify your files directly using any local text editor.
+This way, you can modify your files directly using any local **text editor**.

 <span>{% include icon.liquid id='exclamation-triangle' %} <b>Be careful</b></span><br> Never use word processor (like Microsoft Word or LibreOffice Writer) to modify your code and never copy/past code to/from those softwares.
 Use **only text editors** and **UTF-8 encoding**.
 {:.ui.warning.message}